Revisiting the integral form of Gauss' law for a generic case of electrodynamics with arbitrarily moving Gaussian surface: Introduction

 \section{Introduction}

 Classical electrodynamics is a well-established branch of physics and engineering since its one and half centuries old (1865 AD) formulation with the Maxwell equations \cite{Born}.
 While the integral form of Gauss' law (1835 AD) is a pillar for electrostatics, the differential form of Gauss' law is a pillar for electrodynamics because it is one of the four Maxwell equations \cite{Born}.
-Classical electrodynamics is a very common undergraduate/postgraduate course for both the physics and the engineering students.
+Classical electrodynamics is a very common undergraduate/postgraduate course for both physics and engineering students.
 The classical electrodynamics with exotic or semi-classical properties of the optical, dielectric, magnetic, conducting, \textit{etc} media, however, is still a hunting ground for theoretical and experimental research \cite{Garcia-Vidal,Basov,Lapine,Rotter,Garcia-Vidal2}.

 The integral form of Gauss' law in electrodynamics is found in the textbooks \cite{Rothwell2}.
 However, students often ask questions on the integral form of Gauss' law in electrodynamics especially when the charges inside the Gaussian surface move arbitrarily and become radiative.
 Questions may also come if the Gaussian surface moves further.
+These issues are already discussed either implicitly for a general case \cite{Rothwell} or explicitly for some special cases \cite{Garcia}.
+However, the issues with the separate effect of the expansion/contraction and that of the deformation of the moving Gaussian surface on Gauss' flux integral have not been analysed so far.

-In this article, we would like to examine the validity of the integral form of Gauss' law for a generic time-dependent case of charges moving arbitrarily inside and outside a moving (expanding/contracting and deforming) Gaussian surface with the Maxwell equations under consideration.
+In this article, we would like to revisit the integral form of Gauss' law for a generic time-dependent case of charges moving arbitrarily inside and outside a moving Gaussian surface with the Maxwell equations under consideration and analyse the effects of the expansion/contraction and deformation of the Gaussian surface on the time-dependence of Gauss' flux integral, separately.

-Let us follow the usual notation in the field such as -- $\vec{E}=\vec{E}(\vec{r},t)$ ($\vec{B}=\vec{B}(\vec{r},t)$) is the electric field (magnetic field) at the position $\vec{r}$ at time $t$ in the 3-D Euclidean (free) space where $\rho(\vec{r},t)$ and $\vec{J}(\vec{r},t)$ represent the charge density and the current density, respectively.
+Let us follow the usual notation in the field such as $\vec{E}=\vec{E}(\vec{r},t)$ ($\vec{B}=\vec{B}(\vec{r},t)$) is the electric field (magnetic field) at the position $\vec{r}$ at time $t$ in the 3-D Euclidean (free) space where $\rho(\vec{r},t)$ and $\vec{J}(\vec{r},t)$ represent the charge density and the current density, respectively.
 The Maxwell equations for the electromagnetic field in electrodynamics are as follows: